dmwm/tutorials/environ/vm-setup.rst

    Note that you normally create the info by hand, instead of copying from the cmsweb account as only the admins can do the latter.
 The important thing is you set up directory structure ``/data/auth`` with the secrets info that you need, for only those services you plan to install.
-So you obviously know what to put in there.
+Also note that you need to create a blank ``/data/auth/wmcore`` directory if you are deploying any wmcore based service or deploying the frontend.
+   This directory holds the key used by both frontends and backend services to hmac verify the http headers.
+A blank directory there tells the deploy to generate a new key.

 7. Software installation